FAQ

 We receive many questions about the clarifications and expectations of commitment 4 of the Pledge ‘Setting Targets’.
 This commitment needs to address investments and finance activities of the financial institutions that sign the Pledge.
 It does not say anything on specific assets or portfolio’s, that is up to the potential signatory to decide.

-It also mentions ‘the best available science’ in which we mean the drivers of loss of the Intergovernmental Sciece-Policy Platform on Biodiversity and Ecosystem Services (IPBES), because we are still waiting for the adaption of the Global Biodiversity Framework during the 15 Convention of the Parties (COP15) in Canada in December 2022.
+It also mentions ‘the best available science’ in which we mean the drivers of loss of the Intergovernmental Sciece-Policy Platform on Biodiversity and Ecosystem Services (IPBES), with the link to the targets under the Global Biodiversity Framework that was adopted during the 15th Convention of the Parties (COP15) in Canada in December 2022.

-The Finance for Biodiversity Foundation works together with UNEPFI on nature targets for financial institutions and is a partner of the Science Based Targets Network.
+The Finance for Biodiversity Foundation collaborates together with the Science Based Targets Network and UNEP FI on nature targets for financial institutions.

 What is the relationship between the EU Finance@Biodiversity Community and the Finance for Biodiversity Pledge?